marijnh/Eloquent-JavaScript/19_paint.md

 position and the start position by taking the square root (`Math.sqrt`) of the square (`Math.pow(x, 2)`) of the difference in x-coordinates plus the square of the difference in y-coordinates.
-Then loop over a square of pixels start position, whose sides are at least twice the ((radius)), and color those that are within the circle's radius, again using the Pythagorean formula to figure out their ((distance)) from the center.
+Then loop over a square of pixels around the start position, whose sides are at least twice the ((radius)), and color those that are within the circle's radius, again using the Pythagorean formula to figure out their ((distance)) from the center.

 Make sure you don't try to color pixels that are outside of the picture's boundaries.